 - Policy 1.1.
 Continue to promote location and expansion of internet and broadband infrastructure in the community, as well as the education of the workforce in internet applications and skills. - Policy 1.2.
 Pursue development of public/private partnerships to provide comprehensive broadband coverage that is consistent, reliable, and equitable. - Policy 1.3.
-Roadway projects should consider current and future broadband infrastructure projects where such infrastructure may be included in the right-of-way. - Policy 1.4.
+Include consideration of broadband infrastructure in roadway projects where such infrastructure may be included in the right-of-way. - Policy 1.4.
 Community-wide technology infrastructure should be considered a basic community facility and as such should be adequately planned for and implemented. - Policy 1.5.
 Pursue "Broadband Ready Community" status in communities that are not. - Policy 1.6.
-Projects that will guarantee broadband speeds by Federal Communications download should be approved. - Policy.
-1.7 Consider diversifying internet types and providers based on population density and topography. - Policy 1.8 Consider conducting a broadband survey following broadband projects to ensure that broadband services address the needs of households, businesses, schools, and other groups. - Policy 1.9 Consider submitting BEAD challenges on behalf of your communities if survey results do not align with broadband goals and intentions.
+Approve projects that will guarantee broadband speeds by Federal Communications Commission (FCC) and Georgia definitions of 25 Mbps upload and 3 Mbps download. - Policy.
+1.7 Consider diversifying internet types and providers based on population density and topography. - Policy 1.8 Consider conducting a broadband survey following broadband projects to ensure that broadband services address the needs of households, businesses, schools, and other groups - Policy 1.9 Submit BEAD challenges on behalf of your communities if survey results do not align with broadband goals and intentions.